Skip to Content

 Divyansh Singh

 The brand's clearest statements are its refusals.
-These six rules have stayed unchanged since the kitchen began commercial work in 2013.
+These five rules have stayed unchanged since the kitchen began commercial work in 2013.

 1